AliCYSIQ/myRooms/3-Notes/JWT.md

 sometimes all you need to exploit it , just changing token in it like if you find `"sub": "carlos"` change it to `"sub": "Victim-name"` and see what will happen

+in some application it will refuse this because of signature  you can try to change `"arg":"RSA256"` to `"arg":"none"` which will let it pass it without verify the signature